OCHA-DAP/kobo-export/README.md

 ## License

-This code is released into the Public Domain
+This code is released into the Public Domain.
+See UNLICENSE.md for details.